Making a Map

 - The results will show the data title, where to find the data in the category, and the source of the data.
 Mouse over the icon to see the data description.

-Data Layer Legend
+Data Layer Customization

 ![]() |

-Data Points Legend
+Data Points Customization

 Data Points allows you to view point datasets, like addresses, on a map.
 You can view these datasets by themselves or on top of a data layer.